Mathnerd314/stroscot/docs/Reference/Library.rst

 The most common integer format is a signed/unsigned integer with the range :math:`[0,2^{k}-1]` or :math:`[-2^{k-1},2^{k-1}-1]`, taking :math:`k` bits.
 But it is not too tricky to implement efficient arithmetic operations for arbitrarily-ranged integers :math:`[a,b)`, where the modulus :math:`b-a` is a power of 2.
 We can represent as :math:`a+k` or :math:`b-k` where :math:`k` is unsigned or :math:`(a+b)/2 + k` for signed :math:`k`.
 The operations use :math:`\log_2 (b-a)` bits and expand the constants out (:math:`(x+a)+(y+a)=(x+y)+2*a`, etc. - there's definitely clever ways to structure the computations for efficiency).
 When the range can be determined statically there is no overhead besides the extra operations (and there are no extra operations if the range fits into the machine-sized integer).
 If we use branching operations we can go even farther and use a tag bit to represent unions of ranges, :math:`[-23,2] \cup [56,100]`.

-With these extended ranges, the key difference between "signed" and "unsigned" is not that signed can represent negative numbers, but rather that signed integers represent an unbounded integer, that errors if the result is not representable (overflow, underflow, gap missing), while unsigned integers represent equivalence classes :math:`\sem{a} = \{ a + k m \mid k \in \mathbb{N} \}`, :math:`m` being the modulus.
-The format defines the representatives used, operations are done in :math:`\mathbb{Z}` on the representatives, and then the result is converted via the equivalence class to a representative.
-So better names might be signed integer format = erroring integer format, unsigned integer format = wrapping integer format.
+With these extended ranges, the key difference is not signed/unsigned, as whether the range includes negative numbers is arbitrary.
+Rather it is how unrepresentable results (overflow, underflow, gap missing) are handled.
+Erroring is one strategy.
+Wrapping is another strategy: do the operation in :math:`\mathbb{Z}` to get a value :math:`a`, then find the element of the format that is in the equivalence class :math:`\sem{a} = \{ a + k m \mid k \in \mathbb{Z} \}`, corresponding to :math:`\mathbb{Z}_m` :math:`m` being the modulus.

 Division for all of these formats is defined using the `division algorithm for Euclidean domains <https://en.wikipedia.org/wiki/Euclidean_domain>`__.
 For :math:`a, b \mid b \neq 0`, :math:`a divMod b` produces :math:`(q,r)` such that :math:`a = bq + r` and the norm :math:`\abs{r}` is minimized.
-This gives "round to nearest" behavior and is different from most other programming languages, e.g. ``11 divMod 4 = (3,-1)`` rather than ``(2,3)``.
+This gives "round to nearest" behavior similar to real division, e.g. ``11 divMod 4 = (3,-1)`` rather than ``(2,3)``.
 But mathematically it has nice properties.
 Ties are broken by choosing positive :math:`r`, this amounts to tweaking the norm function so :math:`\abs{+x} = x - 0.1`.

-We can also consider other variants like setting :math:`\abs{-x} = \infty`, this gives Euclidean division.
+This division is different from `most all other programming languages <https://en.wikipedia.org/wiki/Modulo_operation#In_programming_languages>`__ - Common Lisp, Maple, and Scheme have it but not as the default.
+The C / assembly behavior of truncation is just plain wrong from a mathematical standpoint, and cannot be emulated with a norm function - there is no consistent ranking giving ``1 divmod 2 = (0, 1)``, ``-1 divmod 2 = (0, -1)``.
+But of course C's behavior can still be defined for the relevant formats as conditional on the sign, it just is not universal.

+Euclidean division is consistent, set the norm :math:`\abs{-x} = \infty` for :math:`x>0`.
+It's not symmetric w.r.t. the remainder though.

 For a complicated split-range number number format, the computation will probably have to use brute force to determine the result.
 The range of :math:`q` is another question, most likely we have to give it as an argument.

-This division is different from `most other programming languages <https://en.wikipedia.org/wiki/Modulo_operation#In_programming_languages>`__.
-In particular the C / assembly behavior of truncation is just plain wrong from a mathematical standpoint, and cannot be emulated with a norm function - there is no consistent ranking giving ``1 divmod 2 = (0, 1)``, ``-1 divmod 2 = (0, -1)``.
-But of course C's behavior can still be defined for the relevant formats, it just is not universal.
+ Python's Euclidean division is reasonable but hard to generalize.

 Fractions
 ---------